wangchaomas/pro1_test/readme.txt

 Git has a mutable index called stage.
 Git tracks changes of files.
 it not add
-it is new  dev branch new
+it is new  dev branch newa